If your job isn't up to standard

 If the rectification work is such that you need to hire another tradesperson to put it right, make a record of all the costs incurred as this will form part of your claim.

-If you found your tradesperson through MyBuilder, our customer disputes team will attempt to contact the tradesperson and try to help you both work towards a satisfactory outcome.
+If you hired your tradesperson through MyBuilder, our experienced customer service team can provide impartial advice on the options you can take to help you reach a satisfactory solution with your tradesperson.

 You could also check if they are a member of any trade bodies that may also provide mediation services.